Rafisto/csharp/README.md

 ## Introduction

-The projects inside this repository represent my initial foray into programming.
-Please be aware that the code in these projects is very basic and contains a lot of flaws and anti-patterns.
+The projects inside this repository represent my initial foray into programming with c#.
+Please be aware that the code here is very basic and contains a lot of flaws and anti-patterns.
 They serve as learning experiences and stepping stones in my programming journey that started in 2017.
-I am proud to have them found and restored six years after finishing my projects in c#.
+I am proud to have them found and restored six years after.

 ## Repository Folders